 He was right.
 So, I did it.
 And, here I am.
 Completely and hopelessly obsessed with the ocean and diving now.

-So, if you find yourself with a lot of my same thoughts (read my full certification experience) then try to not sit on the surface where you have time to think about what you’re doing.
+So, if you find yourself with many of my thoughts (read my full certification experience), try to not sit on the surface where you have time to think about what you’re doing.

 What Helps with Anxiety While Scuba Diving Overview

 As someone who relates all too well with anxiety but has also found a deep and newfound passion for diving (something that practically terrifies me), I hope these tips help you.
 I genuinely think the more confident I become in this field, the more it helps with my general anxiety.